-Staff accompanists for "Music @ 3" are Hiroyo Hatsuyama, Beverly Min Thiagarajan, David Fraley and David Wilkinson.
-You must contact your pianist at least one week before the date by which you wish to receive an accompaniment track.
+Staff accompanists for "Music @ 3" are Hiroyo Hatsuyama, Beverly Min Thiagarajan, David Fraley, and David Wilkinson.
+You must contact your pianist at least one week before your scheduled performance to arrange a private rehearsal time with one of them.
 Student accompanists must be approved by Dr. Lofquist.
-Approved student accompanists may also perform at "Music @ Three," provided they are currently enrolled in Piano Accompanying (MUS 144.01).
-Always prepare neatly collated and scanned music in a PDF format for your collaborative pianist.
+A performer who has not rehearsed a performance piece with an approved accompanist prior to "Music @ 3" will be canceled from the program.
+Weekly schedules of available rehearsal times are posted outside the accompanists' offices (MB 120 and 127).
+You may sign up for a coaching.
+If you miss two arranged coachings, you will no longer be allowed to sign up for coachings.
+Our accompanists are valuable members of our music faculty, and it is not acceptable to waste their time.
+Approved student accompanists may also perform at "Music @ 3," provided they are currently enrolled in Piano Accompanying (MUS 144.01).
+Always place music in a black binder for your collaborative pianist.